notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

 uuid: e05bb162-e79e-425b-b4fa-5874d4be235f
 ---

-As we saw with **hover**, we can use CSS to add some movement to our webpage.
-We can use CSS **transitions** to control how a property should transiton when it's value is changed.

-We've seen the example of a CSS element changing color when it's hovered over.
-We can control how that color change takes place, using a CSS **transition**.
-We customize CSS transitions will four different properties.
+When the value of a CSS property changes, such as the text colour on hover, we can use CSS **transitions** to animate how the property will change.
+We customize CSS transitions with four different properties.

-### property
+### transition-property

 The `transition-property` is which property we are going animate during our transition.

 ```css